0xbhag/shs-go/README.md

 Yet another simple HTTP server written in Go.

-## About

-Built as a practice project to explore and learn Go's `net/http` package.

 ## Installation & Build

 Download a pre-built binary from the releases, or install/build from source: